harrisonhoward/BillsReportingSystem/README.md

 This project was solely created by Harrison Howard (Forbidden-Duck).
 Assistance was provided by one of the TAFE Teachers, who will not be named for privacy reasons.

-Code has been apprioately commented.
+Code has been appropriately commented.
 If any confusions comes from the code refer to "Support or Contact"

 ### Support or Contact